vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

   c.
 Click ``Add service`` and select ``Travis CI``.

+4. Clone the repository to your favorite location on your drive where you want to work on it.

 4. To work in `developer mode <https://packaging.python.org/distributing/#working-in-development-mode>`_, at the top level directory inside the ``vibration toolbox`` type::

     $ pip install -e .